Constitutional Court Procedure Act

 The withdrawal of the petition must be made in writing and include the official copy of the resolution as provided for by the preceding Paragraph.

-The petitioning authority may not re-petition the case that has been withdrawn based on the same underlying facts
+The petitioning authority may not re-petition the case that has been withdrawn based on the same underlying facts.

 Article 71

-(Designation of Oral Argument Date and Preparation Period)
+(Oral Argument Date Designation and Preparation Period)

 The presiding Justice of the Constitutional Court shall promptly set a date for oral argument when she or he considers that oral argument is ripe to be held.